 Overall effects on neural activity.
-We recorded from a total of 233 neurons in areas 8 and 46 of the dorsolateral prefrontal cortex and stimulation, always delivered in the inter-trial interval.
+We recorded from a total of 233 neurons in areas 8 and 46 of the dorsolateral prefrontal cortex (102 and 131 neurons in the two monkeys, respectively – Fig. S4).
+Recordings were obtained first under control conditions, and then under NB stimulation, always delivered in the inter-trial interval.
 Recording cylinders were implanted on the same side as the stimulation electrode.
 NB stimulation had a predominantly excitatory effect in neural activity recorded in correct trials (Fig. 3A-D).
-Mean firing rate averaged across all neurons (Fig. ) during the fixation period was 10.9 sp/s in control trials and 13.4 sp/s in NB stimulation trials, a significant difference (two-tailed paired t-test, t232=4.21, p=3.65x10-5).
+Mean firing rate averaged across all neurons (Fig. 4A) during the fixation period was 10.9 sp/s in control trials and 13.4 sp/s in NB stimulation trials, a significant difference (two-tailed paired t-test, t232=4.21, p=3.65x10-5).
 A similar trend was observed in both monkeys (10.4 vs 11.9 sp/s, p=1.4x10-4; 11.3 vs. 14.6 sp/s, p=0.07 for subjects GR and HE, respectively).
 During the visual stimulus presentation period, mean firing rate (averaged across all visual stimulus conditions and neurons) was 13.4 sp/s for the control and 16.2 sp/s for the NB stimulation condition (two-tailed paired t-test, t232=4.39, p=1.7x10-5).
 A similar trend was observed in both monkeys (13.4 vs 16.0 sp/s, p=9.5x10-5; 13.3 vs. 16.3 sp/s, p=0.023 for the two animals, respectively).
 However, the increase in firing rate was not uniform across stimuli, and was accounted mostly by increased responsiveness to suboptimal stimuli, rather than the best stimulus of each neuron, which remained relatively unchanged (discussed further, below).
 The effects of NB stimulation were not uniform across neurons, either.
 NB stimulation produced a significant increase in fixation period firing rate for 97/233 neurons (estimated with a t-test, at the 0.05 significance level), no significant difference in 99/233 neurons, but also a decrease in firing rate for 37/233 of neurons.
-The distribution of firing rate differences computed in blocks of trials with or without NB stimulation deviated significantly from a normal distribution (Fig. , KS test for normalized rate differences, compared to normal distribution, p=8.74x10-6).
+The distribution of firing rate differences computed in blocks of trials with or without NB stimulation deviated significantly from a normal distribution (Fig. 4B, KS test for normalized rate differences, compared to normal distribution, p=8.74x10-6).
+We also noted that effects of NB stimulation became evident after the onset of fixation; only minor effects were present in the inter-trial interval (Fig. 4C-D)

 NB stimulation did not only affect firing rates, but also their variability.
-A small but significant decrease in Fano factor, a measure of trial to trial variability, was observed under NB stimulation (Fig. ).
+A small but significant decrease in Fano factor, a measure of trial to trial variability, was observed under NB stimulation (Fig. 4E).
 The reduction over the control condition was evident in all task intervals.
 A 2-way ANOVA, with factors task-interval and stimulation showed a significant main effect of stimulation (F1,1353 =10.1, p=0.0015) but no interaction (F2,1353=0.17, p=0.8).